Federal appeals court delays Sen. Lindsey Graham's testimony in Georgia election probe

 Atlanta — A federal appeals court on Sunday agreed to temporarily put on hold a lower court's order requiring that Sen. Lindsey Graham testify before a special grand jury that's investigating plots to overturn former President Donald Trump's 2020 presidential election loss in Georgia.

-A subpoena had instructed the South Carolina Republican to appear before the special grand jury on Tuesday.
+The South Carolina Republican had received a subpoena to appear before the special grand jury on Tuesday.

 Graham's representatives did not immediately respond Sunday to messages seeking comment on the appellate ruling.
 A spokesperson for Fulton County District Attorney Fani Willis declined to comment.